rememberfootball/simple-admin-generator/docs/form-definitions.md

 Read will be called with an id, and must return a Javascript object Remove will be called with an id
-List will be called without argument and must return an array of objects with an `id` property each Create and update will be called with an object
+List will be called without argument and must return an array of objects with an `id` property each Create and update will be called with an object, and must return it, just as read would do

 ### List